Andrey Yordanov

-Andrey Yordanov (Bulgarian: Андрей Йорданов; born 6 September 2001) is a Bulgarian professional footballer who plays as a defender for Botev Plovdiv.
+Andrey Yordanov (Bulgarian: Андрей Йорданов; born 6 September 2001) is a Bulgarian professional footballer who plays as a defender for CSKA Sofia.

 Career

 Yordanov started his youth career in local Buzludzha Kyustendil and Velbazhd Kyustendil, before joining CSKA Sofia in 2013.
 He made his professional debut for the team on 2 March 2019 in a league match against Septemvri Sofia.
 In 2021 Yordanov moved to Pirin Blagoevgrad and spent a season for the team.
 In the summer of 2023, he moved to Krumovgrad, but after just 3 games he decided to return to Pirin.

 International career

 On 17 March 2024 Yordanov received his first call-up for Bulgaria for the 2024 FIFA Series tournament.